BioSchemas/specifications/README.md

 ## Profile Examples

 The folders in this repository correspond to the [profiles](https://bioschemas.org/profiles) developed by the Bioschemas community.

 Within each folder, you will find a README file giving a brief overview of the profile, and an examples folder.

 Within the examples folder, you will find subfolders corresponding to different versions of the profile.
+Within these folders you will provide examples of markup that conform to the specific version of a profile.